 The mini 4 is more portable, then, as you'd expect.
 As well as its markedly lower weight it also has a smaller body, which slips easily into a rucksack or jacket pocket (or even a trouser pocket, although it does stretch the material rather ridiculously).
 If you plan to mainly use your iPad out and about, on holiday or commuting, the iPad mini is your best bet.

 The newer the iPad you're looking at, the faster it's likely to be in terms of both general processing and graphics.
 But you'll also find that the larger iPads tend to be faster than their smaller equivalents.
+You can get an idea of relative speed by looking at a few relevant specs:

 While we're talking benchmarks, let's reiterate the probably well-known fact that bigger iPads have bigger batteries, and last longer away from a power supply.